 And they’re beautiful.
 Sleek and NASA-esque, these bikes are an exemplar of clean design.
 Bastion’s base frame design costs just under $10,000, which is a competitive price in its field.
 The rider’s choice of components and custom finishing requests, such as specialised paint jobs, can nearly double that price tag.
-A custom bike being shipped to Dubai next week features black-gloss lugs, bright gold inlays and a specially designed triangular design on the frame tubes.
+A custom bike built for a buyer in Dubai features black-gloss lugs, bright gold inlays and a specially designed triangular design on the frame tubes.

 But while some of Bastion’s clients desire a bespoke bike replete with luxe finishings and a one-off paint job, the majority just want their custom-fitted bike for a better ride.